Chem284Materials/pr1-2_profiling/README.md

 We also plot the ideal speedup vs. number of cores (this will just be a straight line).
 For an example, see [here](https://waterprogramming.wpcomstaging.com/2021/06/07/scaling-experiments-how-to-measure-the-performance-of-parallel-code-on-hpc-systems/).

-Construct a strong scaling plot of your calculation, from 1 to at least 64 cores on the Perlmutter CPU nodes.
+Construct a strong scaling plot of your calculation using the Perlmutter CPU nodes, collecting data for at least 1, 2, 4, 8, 16, 32, and 64 cores on a single node.
 Use a system size (number of atoms) that takes roughly 5-10 minutes to run 100 iterations in serial; you'll need to experiment a bit to find a good size.
-*In addition to plotting the strong scaling of the entire calculation, also plot the strong scaling of relevant components of the calculation, including force evaluation, neighborlist evaluation, and anything else that appears particularly relevant.*
+*In addition to plotting the strong scaling of the entire calculation, also plot the strong scaling of relevant components of the calculation, including force evaluation, velocities update, and anything else that appears particularly relevant.*

 Add to this `README.md` file your raw data (timings vs. number of cores) and your plots.